NetLogo/Network-Extension/README.md

 nodes in the given set of turtles, following links of the given link breed.

-Reports false if the turtles are not fully connected.
+Reports false unless paths exist between all pairs.

 ## Transition guide